PaperPrototype/Intro-Coding-and-Computers/2 - C/Tutorials/Mario Pyramid (Easy)/english.md

 }
 ```

-We also change the placement of the first curly bracket `{`.
-This is perfeclty correct code, just a different way of writing it.
-This will make the loop code easier to read.

 This prints out 5 hashes with a newline at the end.

 ```
-~/Hello-C$ ./mario
 #####
-~/Hello-C$
 ```

 Now lets put each row of hashes in another loop so that we "stack" the rows.